MichaelSasser/wordlist-dedup/README.md

 wordlist-dedup as a pure commandline tool.
 Keep in mind, the file must be sorted before running it.
 You can use GNU/coreutils `sort`, which does a fine job, even, when the RAM is limited.
-This means, the file can be larger then the available RAM. wordlist-dedup does barely use any RAM.
+This means, the file can be larger than the available RAM. wordlist-dedup does barely use any RAM.
 You can use it to deduplicate a file like: